Tony704/IntroDatabase-Project/README.md

 Restaurants:  Get approved to be a part of the system, view ratings Administrator(s):  individuals that manage the rating system, view reports

 There may be other interactions but this is a start.
-Generally your procedures and queries relate to a part of hte "use case" for example viewing driver ratings would be a request by admin or a driver.
+Generally your procedures and queries relate to a part of the "use case" for example viewing driver ratings would be a request by administration or a driver.

 # Business Rules
 EERD (full database)